idaholab/moose/modules/navier_stokes/doc/content/source/executioners/SIMPLE.md

 is based on the splitting of operators and successive correction for the momentum and pressure fields.
 The formulation implemented in MOOSE has been presented in [!cite](jasak1996error) and [!cite](juretic2005error).
 See also the examples and derivations in [!cite](moukalled2016finite).
-The concept relies on deriving a pressure equations using the discretized form of the momentum equations together with the incompressibility constraint.
+The concept relies on deriving a pressure equation using the discretized form of the momentum equations together with the incompressibility constraint.
 Let's take the steady-state incompressible Navier-Stokes equations in the following form: